yashhere/tufte.yashagarwal.in/content/posts/2017-12-31-the-best-till-now.md

 Recently I started working on Debian Packaging.
-[Praveen](http://civic.gnu.org.in/author/praveen) Sir has always been very supportive of me and answered all my ludicrous questions very patiently.
+[Praveen](http://civic.gnu.org.in/author/praveen) sir has always been very supportive of me and answered all my ludicrous questions very patiently.
 My conversation with him about free software philosophy has been very enlightening.
-Debian Packaging was a very satisfactory experience to be able to give something back to the community.
-Now, I hold [one]((https://qa.debian.org/developer.php?login=yashagarwaljpr@gmail.com)) package in unstable Debian repository and [two](https://qa.debian.org/developer.php?login=bansaly26@gmail.com) more packages in the pipeline for approval.
+Debian Packaging was a very satisfying experience to be able to give something back to the community.
+Now, I hold [one]((https://qa.debian.org/developer.php?login=yashagarwaljpr@gmail.com)) package in the unstable Debian repository and [two](https://qa.debian.org/developer.php?login=bansaly26@gmail.com) more packages in the pipeline for approval.